-Dr Anjoom Mukadam is a lecturer for both STEP and GPISH at the Institute, she is also responsible for coordinating the teaching placements for STEP Trainee Teachers (STTs).
+Dr Anjoom Mukadam is a lecturer in the Department of Graduate Studies, she is also responsible for coordinating the teaching placements for STEP trainee teachers.

-Dr Mukadam received her PhD in Sociolinguistics and Master’s degree in TEFL from the University of Reading and Bachelor’s degree and P.G.C.E. in Secondary Education from King’s College, University of London.
-In July 2017, Dr Mukadam was awarded Fellowship of the Higher Education Academy (FHEA).
+Dr. Mukadam received her PhD in Sociolinguistics (Gujarati speakers in London: age, gender and religion in the construction of identity – it is a comparative study which examines the ethno-linguistic and religious identities of young Nizari Ismaili Muslims and Swaminarayan Hindus in London) and Master’s degree in TEFL from the University of Reading and Bachelor’s degree and P.G.C.E. in Secondary Education from King’s College, University of London.
+In July 2017, Dr. Mukadam was awarded Fellowship of the Higher Education Academy (FHEA).
 She has taught at tertiary level both in the United Kingdom and Japan.

 Prior to taking up this position at the IIS, Dr Mukadam was Co-Director of the Evaluation Unit at the Centre for Excellence in Leadership at the University of Lancaster and a Research Fellow at the SOAS-UCL Centre for Excellence in Teaching and Learning.
 She co-founded the Gujarat Studies Association and is its current President.

 Dr Mukadam has presented aspects of her research at numerous international conferences.
-Her publications include several book chapters and journal articles as well as four co-edited volumes:
+Her publications include several book chapters, encyclopedia entries and journal articles as well as four co-edited volumes:

-(2012) ‘Gujarati Communities Across The Globe: Memory, Identity and Continuity.’
+Mawani, S and Mukadam, A eds.
+(2012) Gujaratis Across The Globe: Memory, Identity and Continuity.
+London: Trentham.

 Mukadam, A and Mawani, S. eds.
 (2007) Gujaratis in the West: Evolving Identities in Contemporary Society.
 Newcastle: Cambridge Scholars Publishing.